dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T971: Separation of church and state is vital for democracy.
+### T971: Church and state separation is fundamental to democracy.

 |Support|
 |---|